ChenguangTelecom/GRHED/README.md

 Description of the folder 'data/HED-BSDS/':

-train: folder of the clean training images
+train: folder of the clean training images.

-test: folder of the clean testing images
+test: folder of the clean testing images.

-train_mat: path to the speckled optical images for training
+train_mat: path to the speckled optical images for training.

-test_mat_speckle: path to the speckled optical images for testing
+test_mat_speckle: path to the speckled optical images for testing.

-train_pair.txt: list of path to the training data
+train_pair.txt: list of path to the training data.

-test.txt: list of path to the testing data
+test.txt: list of path to the testing data.

 train_pair_mat_1look.txt: list of path to the 1-look speckled optical images for training, you should save it as .lst file if you want to use it for training.